Standing Rules of the United States Senate: Filibuster

+There have only been three filibuster-proof majorities since 1975, when cloture was reduced to 60 votes.

 The filibuster is an obstructionary tactic used to defeat bills and motions by prolonging debate indefinitely.
 A filibuster may entail, but does not actually require, long speeches, dilatory motions, and an extensive series of proposed amendments.
 The longest filibuster and the second-longest speech in the history of the Senate was delivered by Strom Thurmond, who spoke for over twenty-four hours in an unsuccessful attempt to block the passage of the Civil Rights Act of 1957.
 The Senate may end a filibuster by invoking cloture.
 In most cases, cloture requires the support of three-fifths of the Senate.
 Cloture is invoked very rarely, particularly because bipartisan support is usually necessary to obtain the required supermajority.
 If the Senate does invoke cloture, debate does not end immediately; instead, further debate is limited to thirty additional hours unless increased by another three-fifths vote.

 The Senate Journal was often used as a means to filibuster legislation as the Senate rules state that "the reading of the Journal shall not be suspended unless by unanimous consent".
 When the Dyer Anti-Lynching Bill was discussed in 1922, the Mississippi Senator Pat Harrison started discussing the Senate Journal and was unable to be clotured until the sponsors withdrew the Bill.